Login with default provider (GitHub)

 • Try logging out and back in:

-wafer auth logout && wafer auth login
+wafer logout && wafer login

 Verify the key is set correctly: